ParisaMousavi/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-in the first 5 steps of my processor prepare the image which will be used for lane line detection.
+In the first 5 steps of my processor prepare the image which will be used for lane line detection.
 This image contains only the

 After the